regisfrias/ficcoes/chapters/en/the-project.md

 For some people, though, the fact that it was not perfect was troublesome.
 Or rather, not the fact that it was imperfect per se, but the fact that they could envision improvement in its efficiency—the amount and extent of which was lively disputed, of course.
 This became a multi-decade project that employed millions of people and used up industrial amounts of resources.

-The main architect of the movement was Evert Ward, a senior engineer with the quality control department of The Sistem.
+The main architect of the movement was Evert Ward, a senior engineer with the quality control department of The System.
 He was already famous for his obsession with efficiency and was highly respected by all who had any, however faint, interest on the subject.

 The idea struck him—or so the legend goes—one fine morning, when he was contemplating a particularly inefficient module of The System.
 Which exact module it was has been lost in the fog of history, but what is important is that it troubled him.
 He was sure there was a better way of doing what the module was supposed to do.